 Food and drink

-• Protecting the health and safety of our chefs by offering streamlined menus, and extending the opening hours across our restaurants.
+- Spacing out all tables across our restaurants to ensure that social distancing is complied with protecting the health and safety of our chefs by offering streamlined menus, and extending the opening hours across our restaurants.

-• Offering our room-service menu, so that meals can be delivered to and enjoyed in your hotel bedroom or suite.
+- Offering our room-service menu, so that meals can be delivered to and enjoyed in your hotel bedroom or suite.

 The Aqua Club

 - We ask that social distancing is maintained between different parties, particularly when leaving the pools for the sun terrace.

 The Surf Sanctuary

-This is a wonderful opportunity to learn a new skill with our team of fully-qualified instructors, whilst taking in some fresh sea air and exploring the beautiful north Cornwall coastline.
+Surfing and stand-up paddle boarding with The Surf Sanctuary are available for guests to enjoy during their stay.
+This is a wonderful opportunity to learn a new skill with a team of fully-qualified instructors, whilst taking in some fresh sea air and exploring the beautiful Cornwall coastline.

 • Participants must meet their surf instructor outside The Surf Sanctuary, with all equipment being fully disinfected between uses.

 The Headland Spa is now open for facials, nail treatments, massages and private Rhassoul mud treatments.
 Booking for treatments is essential; please book online or by emailing our spa team at firstname.lastname@example.org.